RyanNour/Youtube-Playlist-Tracker/README.md

 **Youtube Channel Specifics**

-Replace Hardcoded Text in source code with your own Channel id and Playlist
+Replace Hardcoded Text in source code with your own Channel ID and Playlist ID